Separating trees and simple congruences of the weak order

 Our first contribution is an alternative elementary combinatorial proof of this characterization based on the description of the Hasse diagrams of the posets of a simple congruence~$\equiv$.
-Namely, we show that they are \defn{separating trees}, that is, directed trees on~$[n]$ where each node has at most two parents and at most two children, and where any node with two parents (resp.~children) separates its ancestor (resp.~descendant) subtrees.
-Our proof is based on the insertion map from permutatoins to posets of~$\equiv$ already described in~\cite{Pilaud-arcDiagramAlgebra}.
+Namely, we show that they are \defn{separating trees}, that is, directed trees on~$[n]$ where each node has at most two parents (\ie outgoing neighbors) and at most two children (\ie incoming neighbors), and where any node with two parents (resp.~children) separates its ancestor (resp.~descendant) subtrees, \ie the node is larger than all nodes of the left ancestor (resp.~descendant) subtree and smaller than all nodes of the right ancestor (resp.~descendant) subtree.
+Our proof is based on the insertion map from permutations to posets of~$\equiv$ already described in~\cite{Pilaud-arcDiagramAlgebra}.

 In fact, we actually completely characterize which separating trees appear for a given simple congruence~$\equiv$.
 Namely, given a separating tree~$T$, each edge of~$T$ defines a mandatory arc while each pair of parents or children of a node of~$T$ defines a forbidden arc.
 We prove that the separating tree~$T$ appears for the congruence~$\equiv$ if and only if~$\equiv$ contracts the forbidden arcs of~$T$ but not the mandatory arcs of~$T$.
 In particular, the congruences in which a given separating tree appears form an interval in the lattice of simple congruences.